Priyadarshini Mattoo: The murder

 Priyadarshini was in the third year of her law program when she was found strangled in her uncle’s residence.
 She had been raped, struck 14 times with a motorcycle helmet, and finally strangled with a wire.
 Santosh Kumar Singh, her senior in college, had been stalking and harassing her for several years, and was the immediate suspect.
 But Santosh came from an influential family - his father J.P.
 Singh was then Inspector General of Police in Pondicherry - in the course of the trial, he served as Joint Commissioner of Police in Delhi, where the crime had been committed.
 In view of these connections, the court handed over the investigation of the case to the Central Bureau of Investigation (CBI).
 In 1995, Priyadarshini had complained that Santosh Singh was harassing and stalking her.
 She had been provided with a personal security officer at the time.
 In retaliation, Santosh had lodged a complaint with the university alleging that she was pursuing two degrees simultaneously.
 However, it turned out that Priyadarshini had passed M.Com in 1991 and the complaint was merely malicious.
 On the morning of 23 January 1996, Santosh was seen knocking for entrance into Priyadarshini's uncle's house, where she was living, in the Vasant Kunj area of Delhi.
 A servant saw Santosh entering her house, apparently saying that he wanted a compromise in their legal complaints.
-Subsequently, he raped her, strangled her with an electric wire, and then battered her face beyond recognition with a motorcycle helmet.
+Subsequently, he raped her, strangled her with an electric wire, and then battered her face beyond recognition with his motorcycle helmet.
 Santosh's presence in the house after the murder was also established by the prosecution.